mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 3.Vector Math: **Dot-Product**
 <img src="https://user-images.githubusercontent.com/31917400/40938492-f084d0ec-6839-11e8-9ab0-a1aa387699f8.jpg" />

- - It involves mutliplying the vectors element by element and then taking the sum of the results.
+ - It involves mutliplying the vectors element by element and then taking the sum of the results: **element-wise multiplication**.
  - The tracked vehicle is currently at the state: X1 = [**8**,**7**,12,5].
 Where will the vehicle be in two seconds(assuming the constant velocity)?
    - the new x-position: 8 + 12*2sec = 32
    - the new y-position: 7 + 5*2sec = 17